 Stream Ecology: The Wild World Down Under

 Imagine trying to live in a stream instead of on land.
 It would be like living in a constant hurricane.
-Not only would you have to fight for your life to stay put or find shelter, you would also have to gather and eat food, extract oxygen from water, and reproduce in the maelstrom.
-Most of the food items available to you whizz by as they’re swept downstream.
+Not only would you have to extract oxygen from water, and reproduce in the maelstrom, you would have to fight for your life to stay put or find shelter, and, you would have to gather and eat food.
+Most of the food items available to you, rush by as they’re swept downstream.

 Allochthonous Input: Outside Energy Sources

 When a branch first falls into the water as allochthonous input, it's called Course Particulate Organic Matter (or CPOM).
 Immediately, microbes like fungus and bacteria attack and decompose the branch, river turbulence thrashes it into pieces, and insects called “shredders” break it down further.
 As the organic material breaks down, it becomes Fine Particulate Organic Matter (or FPOM, also known as detritus) – a more palatable food for aquatic invertebrates like insects to chew and digest.
 Aquatic insects eat allochthonous inputs.
 Fish eat the aquatic insects.
 The cycle continues, but it does not stop there.
 Even smaller processes occur as this branch decomposes and feeds another community of organisms.

 As river turbulence, microbial action, and the chewing and digestion of aquatic insects turn course matter into fine matter, Dissolved Organic Matter (or DOM, also known as Dissolved Organic Carbon) leaches into the stream.

 This energy created from decomposing allochthonous input (i.e. - branches, leaves, and cones) provides nutrients to autochthonous organic matter downstream, like aquatic plants and algae, supports the growth of microorganisms, and closes the microbial loop of the river food cycle.